kokkos/kokkos.github.io/content/blog/2026-kokkos-fft-v1-release.md

 We are planning to add the following functionalities.
 Contributions to the project are highly welcomed (see [developer guide](https://kokkosfft.readthedocs.io/en/latest/developer_guide.html)).

 * Multi-GPU support with MPI.
-We have started the integration of a prototype [2] into the [Kokkos-FFT](https://github.com/kokkos/kokkos-fft) repository (see z-velocity plot from a distributed Taylor–Green vortex simulation).
+We have started the integration of a prototype [2] into the [Kokkos-FFT](https://github.com/kokkos/kokkos-fft) repository (see x component of vorticity plot from a distributed Taylor–Green vortex simulation).

 * Device callable batched capability of FFTs like [`Kokkos Kernels`](https://github.com/kokkos/kokkos-kernels)